 - It is the first eight-lane freeway in India that has been built over the sea.

 - The bridge is as long as 63 times Qutub Minar’s height; it is 126 meters high and 66 feet wide.
-The sea link’s highest python towers if of 128 meters high.
+The sea link’s highest Python tower if of 128 meters high.

 - On June 30, 2009, only four lanes among the eight were opened, while the other four were opened on March 24, 2010, meaning the link fully started operating in 2010.

-- The sea link plays an essential role in reducing the travel time from Bandra to Worli at peak hours from 60 to 90 minutes to 20 to 30 minutes.
+- The sea link is essential in reducing the travel time from Bandra to Worli at peak hours from 60 to 90 minutes to 20 to 30 minutes.

-- During the first 30 days of opening the vehicles, toll charges were waived; however, after the 30 days were over, the charges were put to be Rs 60, making them the highest toll charges to be ever put in India.
+- During the first 30 days of opening the vehicles, toll charges were waived; however, after the 30 days, the costs were put to Rs 60, making them the highest toll charges ever in India.

-- The Sea Link took ten years to be completed, opposite of the predicted and expected five years.
-The public interest litigations are the leading cause of this delay as most fishers and environmentalists were against the idea of building the bridge.
+- The Sea Link took ten years to complete, opposite the predicted and expected five years.
+The public interest litigations are the leading cause of this delay, as most fishers and environmentalists were against the idea of building the bridge.
 Still, the supreme court gave a final order that favored its construction.

 - Seshadri Srinivas finalized the bridge’s design; he is behind various architectural marvels in India.
 He is also the designer of Mumbai’s JJ flyover and Mecca’s Jamarat Bridge.

-- The bridge was initially estimated to cost 6.6 billion, but the cost turned out to be three times higher than this at its completion.
+- The bridge was initially estimated to cost 6.6 billion, but it turned out to be three times higher than this at its completion.

-- Indian engineers did not complete the construction of this bridge but with a group of engineers from other countries such as Indonesia, Canada, China, Egypt, Hong Kong, Switzerland, Singapore, Britain, Serbia, Philippines, and Thailand.
+- Indian engineers did not complete the bridge construction but with a group of engineers from other countries such as Indonesia, Canada, China, Egypt, Hong Kong, Switzerland, Singapore, Britain, Serbia, Philippines, and Thailand.

 - The Bandra-Worli Sea Link uses 1,000 KW of power each day which could meet the electricity needs of 100 households in India.